cinquin/mutinack/README.md

 Under FreeBSD or Mac OS X, press control-T (or `kill -INFO` the process) to see a progress update on the standard error stream.

+**Distributed computing**

+Mutinack can use Java's Remote Method Invocation to run server and worker processes distributed over multiple JVM instances and multiple hosts, in a fault-tolerant fashion.
+See `-submitToServer`, `-startWorker` and `-startServer` options.
+Connections between different processes are secured and two-way authenticated using SSL.
+To ensure that the authentication cannot be trivially bypassed by would-be attackers (which may allow any user to access all files readable by the server process), be sure to run the included `regenerate_SSL_files` script after cloning the repository, or set up your own certificates and keys in the trust store and key store.

 **Contributing**

 Any contributions under the form of suggestions, bug reports, bug fixes,